Banana Nut Soft Serve [Two Ingredients, Dairy-Free, Sugar Free]

 Ingredients

 1 16 oz. can chilled can of coconut milk, cream only (Thai Kitchen full fat ORGANIC brand always separates and works well for whipping.
-When I see it, usually at Whole Foods, I buy a few cans and keep them in the fridge.)
+When I see it, usually at Whole Foods, I buy a few cans and keep them in the fridge.
+If in a hurry you can pop a can in the freezer for a couple of hours.)
+You want to have at least 2/3 cup of the cream (which will look like Crisco shortening when you remove it from the can), and more if there’s more in the can.

 2 t. cinnamon